What is the Professional Development Academy?

-The Professional Development Institute is a center dedicated to providing tailored development programs to foster career growth for targeted employee groups and to support Duke's staffing needs.
+The Professional Development Academy is a center dedicated to providing tailored development programs to foster career growth for targeted employee groups and to support Duke's staffing needs.
 Professional development specialists, working with recruiters in Human Resources, will train, develop and help staff who aspire to be promoted or to transfer to new opportunities.

 Good supervisors play a critical role in helping Duke develop a positive work environment dedicated to excellence in education, research and patient care.
 Supervisors are the front line for any organization, so developing strong, supportive supervisors is typically the best way to improve individual and operational performance, staff retention, and the overall work environment.
 New supervisors are sometimes hired or promoted into positions with management responsibility without any support or training.
 The First Time Supervisor Program is designed to address the challenges of people management, financial management and budgeting, or project management.